jlengstorf/lengstorf.com/content/drafts/2016-retrospective.md

 [^momma-says]:
     If you [can't say something nice](https://www.facebook.com/theoatmeal/photos/a.10150413121115078.628758.220779885077/10158020247080078/?type=3&theater) and all.

-A good idea that I intend to steal outright in this post.
+A good idea that I intend to steal outright in this post.[^timeline]

+[^timeline]:
+    "Wait," you might be thinking, "isn't it almost February?
+Aren't you a little late to the 2017 party?"

+    Indeed I am, dear reader.
+Indeed I am.
+I'll talk more about this later in the post.

 ## Why a Retrospective?
 (Also, What Is a Retrospective?)